zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   packages.
 Hopefully we can get a clear consensus on this one from the people who object to the general policy.

-* if you think a new "extra" dependency is needed in a Zope Framework package, and you're not just moving stuff between packages but actually developing new code, bring it up on zope-dev so we can at least consider alternatives.
+* if you think a new "extra" dependency is needed in a Zope Toolkit package, and you're not just moving stuff between packages but actually developing new code, bring it up on zope-dev so we can at least consider alternatives.
 Perhaps a better home can be found for this code.

-* We can consider removing extra dependencies for particular Zope Framework packages in order to make the dependency graph easier to reason about.
+* We can consider removing extra dependencies for particular Zope Toolkit packages in order to make the dependency graph easier to reason about.
 We will do this on a case by case basis though.

 * In namespace package's ``__init__.py`` we have been using the following